The Vienna Initiative

-The Vienna Initiative

-The Vienna initiative was a plan undertaken in January 2009 by European banks and governments during the height of the financial crisis to control the situation and work towards a joint solution specifically in developing regions of Europe.
+The Vienna initiative was a plan undertaken in January 2009 by European banks and governments to work towards a joint solution for the 2008 financial crisis specifically in developing regions of Europe.
 It has been created to avoid a bank crash that was threatening the region because of the subprime crisis as the liquidity in the CESEE countries depended on the Western ones.
 It is a forum where the representatives of the private and public economical sector from the Western countries but also Central, Eastern and South-Eastern European countries (CESEE) meet.
-This Initiative impacted much those countries and notably on Romania.
+This Initiative impacted much of those countries, notably Romania.

 Context

 The development of the banking system in Eastern and Southern Europe in the 1990s was strongly influenced by the political and economic changes that took place in the region at that time.

 With the fall of communism and the adoption of liberalisation and democratisation policies, many Eastern European countries began to open their economies to foreign investment and to encourage the creation of new businesses.
 This led to an increase in demand for credit and banking services to support economic growth.
 The opening up of these economies attracted Western European banks, which saw their market as saturated.
 These banks saw significant growth potential and attractive financial prospects in these transition regions.
 This expansion of cross-border banking services has had a significant impact on the transition of these regions, thanks to a transfer of mechanisms and knowledge from Western European banking systems.
 Being relatively well supervised, cross-border banking has been of great benefit to businesses and consumers, allowing capital to flow into the region, as well as providing abundant financing.

 In addition, the development of the banking system in Eastern Europe has also been influenced by the integration of the region into the European Union and other regional organisations, which have promoted economic and financial cooperation between Eastern European countries and the European Union as a whole.

 However, capital flows through the cross-border banking system and increased financial leverage have contributed to the creation of vulnerabilities in the financial system.
 These vulnerabilities have been caused by the growing dependence of the Eastern European economies on foreign financing and the increasing indebtedness of companies and households.
 This has made these economies more susceptible to financial shocks and capital outflows, which may have had adverse consequences for the region's growth and financial stability.
 It is against this background that financial stress and fears of massive financial deleveraging in the region following the 2008 financial crisis prompted the authorities to launch the Vienna Initiative.